zeidanbm/Photoshop-NFT-Art-Generator/README.md

 Run the cleanup script to cleanup the metadata/images and rename all files starting from 1 to N `npm run cleanup`

-## Starting MongoDB
+## Starting the web application
 Make sure docker is installed and running on your machine.
-Then execute the command below to start mongodb.
+Then execute the command `docker-compose up`.
-`docker-compose up`